cyberark/conjur/apidocs/src/view_resources.md

 ### List all resources [GET /resources/{account}]

-Given an account, the output is a list of all visible resources.
+Given an account, the output is a JSON document describing all visible resources.

 ---